Orthoclase

 Member of Feldspar Group

-Feldspars form complex isomorphous series between the endmembers albite and anortite on the one hand and the endmembers albite and orthoclase on the other hand.
-Members of the albite-anortite series are summed up under the term plagioclase.
-Members of the albite-orthoclase series are termend alkali feldspars.
+Feldspars form complex isomorphous series between the endmembers albite and anorthite on the one hand and the endmembers albite and orthoclase on the other hand.
+Members of the albite-anorthite series are summed up under the term plagioclase.
+Members of the albite-orthoclase series are termed alkali feldspars.

 Classical moonstones are orthoclase feldspars.